He ngākau kōrero – our hearts speak of the sacred potential of children

 - Where a previous tamaiti has been removed from the care of the parents of the unborn or newborn pēpi, a thorough understanding of current circumstances is necessary.
 Subsequent child provisions may apply when working with parents who have had a tamaiti permanently removed from their care and it has already been determined that section 18B of the Oranga Tamariki Act 1989 applies.

-Subsequent child provisions
+Policy: Subsequent child

 - Consult with the care and protection resource panel in all cases and as soon as practicable after an investigation has started and at subsequent stages when required.